pupil-labs/pupil-docs/src/neon/enrichments/reference-image-mapper.md

 Let's take a look at what the Reference Image and Scanning Recording look like to produce these heatmaps.
 ### 1. Magazine reading

-[TODO: Do we need to update the example scanning videos to neon videos?]

 <div class="mcontainer">
   <div class="col-mcontainer">
     <h4>Reference image</h4>